-Equity Monday: Clubhouse, UiPath, and the crypto flash crash – TechCrunch
+Equity Monday: Clubhouse, UiPath and the crypto flash crash – TechCrunch

 - Druva raised $147 million as TechCrunch will report later today, and Razorpay raised even more capital at a newly refreshed valuation.

-- Finally, DoNotPay had some news, but it’s corporate ethos proved even more interesting.
+- Finally, DoNotPay had some news, but its corporate ethos proved even more interesting.

 The week is here, everyone!
 It’s Monday!
 We can do this!